Napoleon Bonaparte

 Confrontation with Russia

 In 1812 Napoleon began to prepare for a confrontation with Russia.
-The Treaty of Tilsit in 1807 had laid out the alliance between France and Russia, but while Napoleon followed through on his parts of the treaty, Tsar Alexander had not fulfilled his side of the treaty.
+The Treaty of Tilsit in 1807 had laid out the alliance between France and Russia, and Tsar Alexander had repeatedly not fulfilled his side of the treaty.
 Russia was supposed to help defend France against the other major powers, but in 1809 when Austria launched their attack, Russia made no move to help France, having secretly formed an alliance with Austria.
-Furthermore, Russia had not complied with the Continental System, and so Great Britain continued to thrive with its trade reaching Russian ports.
+Furthermore, Russia stopped complying with the Continental System, and so Great Britain continued to thrive with its trade reaching Russian ports.

 Napoleon formed a massive army of troops from all corners of Europe and then crossed the Niemen River into Russia.
 Expecting a quick battle with the Russians to bring Tsar Alexander back to the negotiating table, Napoleon's plans were solid but his subordinates failed to execute his plans well.
 Each time Napoleon's Grande Armée almost caught the Russian army, a failure of one of the French generals resulted in the Russian army eluding the trap and falling back deeper into Russia.
 Furthermore, the Russians adopted a scorched earth policy, denying supplies to the Grande Armée and forcing them to rely on their lengthy and inadequate supply lines.
 Napoleon's Grande Armée continued to chase the Russians, traveling much farther than Napoleon had ever originally intended.
 Finally the Russians made a stand near Moscow at the Battle of Borodino and were defeated, but their army retreated in good order.

-Hoping for a negotiation with Tsar Alexander, Napoleon occupied Moscow and attempted to contact Alexander, who refused to discuss anything at all, sending the French messengers away.
-Realizing how over-extended his army was, Napoleon ordered a general retreat to French allied territories.
+Hoping for a negotiation with Tsar Alexander, Napoleon occupied Moscow and attempted to contact Alexander, who refused to discuss anything at all, sending the French messengers away without meeting with them.
+Finally realizing how over-extended his army was, Napoleon ordered a general retreat to French allied territories.
 During the retreat, the lack of food and supplies alongside the weather of a harsh Russian winter did what no army could do, nearly destroying the once great army.
-The Russians chased after the Grande Armée and almost caught them at the Berezina River, but a great effort on the part of the survivors of the Grande Armée at the Battle of the Berezina enabled a few to make their way home.
-Napoleon left the army to return to Paris on December 5th, traveling in disguise as the secretary to Caulaincourt and traveling 1300 miles in thirteen days despite the winter roads.
+The Russians chased after the remains of the Grande Armée and almost caught them at the Berezina River, but a great effort on the part of the survivors of the Grande Armée at the Battle of the Berezina enabled a few to make their way home.
+Napoleon left the army to return to Paris on December 5th, traveling in disguise as the secretary to his aide Caulaincourt and traveling 1300 miles in thirteen days despite the winter roads.

 The Sixth Coalition